ctwillie/expo-server-sdk-php/README.md

 ];

 $channel = 'news-letter';
-// Thechannel will be created if it doesn't already exist
+// The channel will be created automatically if it doesn't exist
 $expo->subscribe($channel, $recipients);

 $expo->send($message)->toChannel($channel)->push();